Monitoring Tools That Alert Before Your Users Do

 Pros

-- +Generous free tier: 100 GB/month included
+- +Generous free tier: 100 GB per month and one free full-platform user

-- +Comprehensive full-stack observability in one platform
+- +Comprehensive full-stack observability without buying separate modules

 Cons